marcduiker/azure-functions-university/lessons/dotnet6/deployment/README.md

 The goal of this exercise is to create Azure resources using the Azure CLI.

-You can either use the Azure CLI from the terminal in VSCode or use a separate terminal such as [Windows Terminal](https://www.microsoft.com/en-us/p/windows-terminal/9n0dx20hk701?activetab=pivot:overviewtab) or the built in command prompt of your OS.
+You can either use the Azure CLI from the terminal in VSCode or use a separate terminal such as [Windows Terminal](https://www.microsoft.com/en-us/p/windows-terminal/9n0dx20hk701?activetab=pivot:overviewtab) or the built-in command prompt of your OS.

 ### Steps

 1. Type `az` in the terminal.

     > 🔎 __Observation__ - When you see output such as this, the Azure CLI is available.
-If not please check the [prerequisites](../dotnetcore31/prerequisites/prerequisites-dotnet.md) and install the Azure CLI.
+If not please check the [prerequisites](../prerequisites/README.md) and install the Azure CLI.

     ```text
          /\